Tulamba: Geography and climate

 Tulamba is situated on the eastern edge of the Ravi River, at a distance of 100 km from Multan.

 The climate of Tulamba is variable.
 The summer season is very hot, followed by a series of heavy rains.
 The winter season is very cold and often foggy.

 Culture

-Tulamba is a formal Punjabi city.
+Tulamba is a formal city.
 The normal dress is the shalwar kameez, with the dhoti also popular.
 Older people wear the pagri or safa on their head.
 All the houses are built with solid bricks and concrete.
 The lifestyle is modern, and the use of electric and electronic equipments are common.

 The main occupations are farming and trading.
 Many people work for the government or in the private sector.

 Popular sports are dhappi (volleyball) football, cricket, hockey and kabaddi.

 Sites of interest

 The ruins of the ancient city are situated on the edge of the modern city.
-The Sidhnai Canal and a point on the edge of the Ravi river are also used for recreation.
+The Sidhnai Canal and a point on the edge of the Ravi River are also used for recreation.
 Other sites of interest are Darbar Mamon Sheer Bukhari and Darbar Rehmat Ali Shah.